Free Ohio Arrests & Criminal Records: Search Every OH County

 That being said, the most effective way to learn how to contact an inmate and prepare for visitation would be to check out the jail’s website.

 To do that, simply use the county inmate’s links in the above chart to navigate to the sheriff’s office website.
-Once on the sheriff’s website, view the information on their visitation policies often this is found directly on the home page.
+Once on the sheriff’s website, view the information on their visitation policies.
+Often, this is found directly on the home page.
 If not, search for “visitation” in the search bar on the sheriff’s office website.

 If any issues arise or further questions come up, it can always be helpful to call the sheriff’s office or county jail phone number, which is also included in the above chart.